RaduBratan/Uni-Blockchain-project/README.md

 6. click the accounts dropodown at the top
 7. click on "Add account or hardware wallet"
 8. click on "Import account"
-9. paste that key in the "Enter your private key string here:" field in Metamask
+9. paste that key in the "Enter your private key string here:" field
 10. for any action (login, add candidate, vote, etc), connect or authorize the action with Metamask whenever the popup appears